nicholaides/emberashes.com/source/_posts/2012-12-23-getters-and-setters-in-ember-dot-js.markdown

 user.get('firstName'); // => 'J'
 ```

-Let's look at how the `fullName` property behaves when this change is introduced.
+Let's look at how the `fullName` property behaves when we introduce this change.

 This use case works fine: